 Termination of Book-Entry System.
-In the event that DTC or its successor (or substitute depository or its successor) resigns from its functions as depository and no substitute depository can be obtained, or the County determines that it is in the best interests of the beneficial owners of the Bonds that they be able to obtain Bond certificates, the ownership of the Bonds may be transferred to any person as provided in the Ordinance and the Bonds will no longer be held in fully immobilized form.
+In the event that DTC or its successor (or substitute depository or its successor) resigns from its functions as depository and the County does not appoint a substitute Securities Depository, or if the County terminates the services of the Securities Depository, the ownership of the Bonds may be transferred to any person as provided in the Ordinance and the Bonds will no longer be held in fully immobilized form.
 The County will deliver a written request to the Registrar, together with a supply of physical Bonds, to issue Bonds as provided in the Ordinance in any authorized denomination.
 Upon receipt of all then outstanding Bonds by the Registrar, together with a written request on behalf of the County to the Registrar, new Bonds will be issued in such denominations and registered in the names of such persons as are requested in such a written request.